 The story of Los Angeles' channel 28 started with one FCC commissioner's addition to the television channel allocation table developed during the television application "freeze" for use in 1952 and beyond.
-Frieda Hennock's primary dream as a member of the Federal Communications Commission was to have television be more than just an entertainment medium.
+Frieda Hennock's primary dream as the first woman member of the Federal Communications Commission was to have television be more than just an entertainment medium.
 Miss Hennock believed television could be used to educate as well, and she pushed for non-commercial channels to be allocated in the major cities.
-Although she did get the allocations, she failed in one regard: Since a proposal to move all television broadcasting to the UHF band had been rejected, she wanted one VHF channel reserved in each metropolitan area and one per "major educational center" (whatever that was; Hennock never specifically defined the term), and any market that had no unused VHF channel allocation or only one allocation to operate shared educational operations with commercial facilities.
-At the time it was proposed, that would have affected only the larger markets that had built out existing television
+Although she did get the allocations, she failed in one regard: Since a proposal to move all television broadcasting to the UHF band had been rejected, she wanted one VHF channel reserved in each metropolitan area and one per "major educational center" (whatever that was; Hennock never specifically defined the term), and any market that had no unused VHF channel allocation or only one allocation to operate shared educational

 Although backed by organizations such as the National Education Association, Commissioner Hennock did not get her way (a 1950 editorial in Broadcasting said she had "gone off the deep end in her zeal to do a job for the educators" and that her proposal would "make all save the educators second-class citizens", while then-FCC chairman Wayne Coy indicated concern over the "startling lack of data as to the willingness and readiness of educational institutions to use television as an educational tool").
 Ultimately, only 73 of the 200 non-commercial educational allocations were in the VHF band (37 of those in major metropolitan areas) and UHF channel 28 was allocated to Los Angeles.

-There was immediate interest in the channel 28 allocation by the University of Southern California ... or more accurately, by the Allan Hancock Foundation at USC, which was among the earliest television applicants in 1952, receiving a construction permit on August 28 of that year.
-The FCC assigned the call letters KUSC-TV -- matching those of the University's existing FM station -- two months later when the Foundation made no request of their own (they said the following February they would select their own calls "later" and took until October 1953 to select KTHE).
+There was immediate interest in the channel 28 allocation by the University of Southern California ... or more accurately, by the Allan Hancock Foundation at USC, which was among the earliest post-freeze television applicants in 1952, receiving a construction permit on August 28 of that year.
+The FCC assigned the call letters KUSC-TV -- matching those of the University's existing FM station -- two months later when the Foundation made no request of their own (they said the following February, as they began campus-limited closed-circuit telecasts, they would select their own calls "later" and took until October 1953 to select KTHE).

 USC's campus newspaper, the Daily Trojan, reported that channel 28 began broadcast operations November 30, 1953 (which was technically true; although the Times and the industry's trade publications all reported the previous evening's dedication ceremonies as the official start, regular scheduled programming did not begin until the next day).
 KTHE was not only the first educational UHF in the nation ... it was the first UHF, period, in Los Angeles; John Poole's KBIC-TV on channel 22 was still installing its new transmitter at Mount Wilson and did not begin its infamous continuous test pattern transmission until the following month.
 In a market where viewers were long accustomed to having seven strong VHF signals available for watching, a few hours a night of educational programming on KTHE (coupled with the lack of actual programming on KBIC-TV) provided little incentive to purchase UHF conversion equipment for their television sets.